Whistleblowers from any country – Britain, Canada, India, China and elsewhere – can participate in any of the four US whistleblower reward programs.

 - “UK clients can benefit from US whistleblower law,” by Erika Kelton, ela Briefing (UK Employment Lawyers Association).

 - “CEOs would pay attention to bonus clawbacks,” The Financial Times.

 - “Most whistleblowers have ‘clean hands,” The Financial Times.

-In addition, journalists from around the world call Phillips & Cohen attorneys for insight on the SEC whistleblower program and other whistleblower issues:
+In addition, journalists from around the world call Phillips & Cohen attorneys for insight into US whistleblower reward programs, including the SEC whistleblower program, and other whistleblower issues:

 - “How do you make millions by doing good?
 Become a whistleblower,” The Guardian (UK).

 - “Whistle-blowers Should Be Rewarded, Says US Lawyer” (“Delatores devem ser premiados, afirma norte-americana”), Folha De S. Paulo (Brazil).

 - “These whistleblowers earn millions” (“Ces lanceurs d’alerte qui gagnet des millions”), Le Journal du Dimanche (France).

 - “Who Would Be a Whistleblower?”
 The Independent (UK).

 - “LuxLeaks highlights need for whistleblower protection and incentives,” Euractiv (Europe).